 We give Hanukkah Gelt (chocolate money) to children.
 It’s an old tradition with multiple levels of meaning.

-Hanukkah is unique in that we show our menorahs publicly.
-The Chabad Hasids of Williamsburg, Brooklyn are major promoters of public Hanukkah celebrations around the world.
+Hanukkah is a unique Jewish tradition in that we show our menorahs publicly.

 It’s easy to trivialize Hanukkah the way Christmas has been trivialized, but it is a family and communal time of sharing and teaching who we are to the next generations.

-There are many ways to celebrate Hanukkah in New York City.
+There are many ways to celebrate in New York City.

 The World’s Largest Menorah Lighting is at Grand Army Plaza in Midtown, Manhattan and at Grand Army Plaza in Park Slope, Brooklyn (Oy Vey!).